Eduardo Frei Montalva: Support of the coup d'etat against Allende

 After Allende's 1970 victory, Frei became convinced of what he called a "totalitarian project" to impose a Communist tyranny.
 In 1971, he gave conferences at universities in Dayton, Ohio, Boston, and the Council of the Americas in New York, denouncing in all of them the actions of the Allende government that were allegedly violating the Constitution and the laws of Chile.

 In the March 1973 parliamentary elections he was elected Senator for Santiago by a first majority.
 He was afterwards elected President of the Senate and became the leader of the opposition to Allende.
 On 6 July 1973, he met with the executive directors of the industrialists’ association (SOFOFA).
 They told Frei that the country was disintegrating and that if urgent measures were not taken, Chile would fall under a bloody Cuban-style Marxist dictatorship.
 Frei responded: "There is nothing that can be done by myself, by the Congress, or by any civilian.
 Unfortunately, this problem can only be fixed with guns."
 Instead of going to the Congress, we should go to the regiments.
 "I fully share your apprehensions, and I advise you to state them plainly to commanders-in-chief of the Armed Forces, hopefully today."

 On 11 September 1973, during the coup d’etát President Allende died by suicide in the presidential palace, La Moneda, as the Armed Forces seized power.
-His Christian Democratic Party supported the Armed Forces intervention to remove Allende from office in 1973, after the Chamber of Deputies, on 22 August 1973, accused Allende of violating the Constitution.
+Frei’s Christian Democratic Party supported the Armed Forces intervention to remove Allende from office in 1973, after the Chamber of Deputies, on 22 August 1973, accused Allende of violating the Constitution.